fabiovandewaeter/2DGameEngine/README.md

 `brew install tracy`

 ## How to add things

 ### images

-add 1 px of padding to iamges
+add 1 px of padding to images